 ~Sakura, mother of 2, Long Beach, CA

-WHAT DIFFERENCE WILL A KIDNEY TRANSPLANT MAKE FOR CURTIS?
+WHAT DIFFERENCE DID A KIDNEY TRANSPLANT MAKE FOR CURTIS?

-Curtis needs kidneys that CAN … help him continue the life he has with his wife, two young children, and being a contributing force in an incredible community comprised of business and personal relationships.
+Curtis now has a donor kidney that CAN … help him continue the life he has with his wife, two young children, and being a contributing force in an incredible community comprised of business and personal relationships.
 When compared to dialysis, kidney transplant offers people like Curtis the opportunity for a longer, healthier, and more satisfying life.
-The generous gift of a kidney will allow Curtis to enjoy basic aspects of life that many of us take for granted:
+The generous gift of a kidney has allowed Curtis to enjoy basic aspects of life that many of us take for granted:

 Freedom from Dialysis